dovele/personal-projects/Medical-abstracts/README.md

 # Biomedical abstracts
-This projects demonstrates how you can extract biomedical article information (abstracts) for a specific search term and further use it for analysis.
+This projects demonstrates how you can extract biomedical article information (abstracts) for a specific search term using E-Utils API and further use it for analysis.

 The goal is to **automate literature analysis** when doing research work.
 My topic of choice for this analysis is "neuroplasticity".
 It's quite a broad topic, so i'm interested what other topics might be related to neuroplasticity research.